mchu-1/sybr/system.md

-You are an expert.
-Answer the user's question directly.
-Question: ${QUESTION}
-Guidelines:
+You are being asked a question.
-- Provide the single best answer you can in one message.
+- Provide the single best answer you can.
 - Keep your response within ${MAX_CHARACTERS} characters.